Assassin’s Creed Odyssey falls far short of its own wondrous sandbox

 Games like The Witcher 3 have spoiled us on the quality of the writing and quests, but that should be a new bar to meet, not a high-water point.
 It’s sad that Ubisoft hasn’t upped its game here, so to speak; it feels like 90 percent of the game I’ve played so far is purely mechanical, and even at its best it sits like a layer of butter spread thinly across an enormous Greek piece of toast.
 But what toast!

-It’s tantalizing to see how good a game like this could be, only to be let down again and again with elements that would feel out of date ten years ago.
+It’s tantalizing to see how good a game like this could be, only to be let down again and again with elements that would feel out of date 10 years ago.
 I’m having a great time when I’m not shaking my head at it, and enjoying the scenery when I’m not being attacked by one of the evidently 50,000 bears out for my blood in the Classical world.

 As I wrote earlier, to me it is worth buying just for the good parts.
 But as someone who cares about games and loves the idea of this one, I can’t help but observe how dated and baffling it is at the same time.
 It doesn’t live up to the world it was created to inhabit, but that world is practically a complete game in itself, and one that I immediately loved.